-De Brauw upholds the UN's Declaration of Human Rights as incorporated within our polices pertaining to issues of diversity and inclusion.
+De Brauw upholds the UN Declaration of Human Rights as incorporated within our polices pertaining to issues of diversity and inclusion.

 We want everyone at De Brauw to bring their authentic selves to work.
 Guided by our core values of being curious, collective and courageous, we define inclusion as the environment in which diversity thrives and potential is realised.
-We value diversity in its broadest; all facets of individuality to include age, gender, and cultural diversity to nationality, personality and cognitive diversity, by way of examples only.
+We value diversity in its broadest sense, including all facets of individuality from age, gender, and cultural diversity, to nationality, personality and cognitive diversity.